 With strong links to Western and Asian economies alike, and with English as one of its official languages, Singapore is a highly desirable choice for multinational businesses looking at expanding into the region.
 Its skill base is high, too, with around a quarter of its population being non-residents in the country on work or study passes.

-Singapore’s population of around 5.6 million people have enjoyed sustained growth throughout the early years of the 20th century, although that growth has stagnated in recent years.
-GDP in 2019 was $372 billion, a 0.3% fall compared to the previous year.
-Singapore has a strong manufacturing sector, particularly in more high-tech industries like electronics, chemicals and biosciences, and is also a major regional centre for financial services and IT.
+Singapore’s population of around six million people have enjoyed sustained growth throughout the early years of the 20th century, although that growth has stagnated in recent years.
+GDP took a particular hit in the early days of the pandemic - more than 9% from 2019 to 2020 - but has recovered well and posted its highest ever GDP figure in 2021.
+Singapore has a strong manufacturing sector, particularly in more high-tech industries like electronics, chemicals and biosciences, and is also a major regional center for financial services and IT.

 For much of the time since it gained independence in 1965, Singapore has built a reputation as a country that is open, transparent and friendly to incoming investment.
 Its free market economy is strong, its corporate tax rate is relatively low at 17%, and its standard of living is high.
 And helpfully, running payroll operations in Singapore is relatively straightforward.
 This guide highlights the key facts, laws and requirements:

 Business registration takes place online at Bizfile+, the filing portal of Singapore’s Accounting and Corporate Regulatory Authority (ACRA).
 Companies can either incorporate a local company or register a foreign branch, and must have a registered name and office in Singapore, as well as at least one authorized representative.